morr0ne/woven/README.md

 ### System manager

-You might notice there is a folder called system_manager, that is a rather broken and not working attempt at building a simple init system to replace the busybox provided one.
+You might notice there is a folder called system, that is a rather broken and not working attempt at building a simple init system to replace the busybox provided one.
 It currently doesn't really do anything beside being configured for completely libc free operation.

 # Building requirements